 During an rTMS session, an electromagnetic coil is placed against your scalp near your forehead.
 The electromagnet painlessly delivers a magnetic pulse that stimulates nerve cells in the region of your brain involved in mood control and depression.
 It's thought to activate regions of the brain that have decreased activity in depression.

 Although the biology of why TMS works isn't completely understood, the stimulation appears to affect how the brain is working.
 It seems to ease depression symptoms and improve mood.

 Why it's done

 Depression is a treatable condition, but for some people, standard treatments aren't effective.
-Repetitive transcranial magnetic stimulation (rTMS) is typically used when standard treatments such as medications and talk therapy (psychotherapy) don't work.
+Repetitive TMS is typically used when standard treatments such as medications and talk therapy (psychotherapy) don't work.